param108/gosiege/README.md

+# GoSiege
-This document provides information about the Siege command-line tool, including how to build, use, and configure it.
+This document provides information about the Siege command-line tool (sg), including how to build, use, and configure it.

-# Overview
+## Overview
 Siege is a command-line tool designed to perform load testing by simulating HTTP requests.
 It allows users to specify configurations such as maximum requests per second, maximum concurrent requests, and test duration.

 ## Building the Project